-9. Transportation: Inventory
+11. Transportation: Inventory

 The main outlines of the present Town road system were established by the 1800s.
 Vermont Route 103 through Mount Holly was a gravel road in 1925, being paved in 1930.
-Between 1954 and 1966, 103 was relocated and rebuilt in sections.
-Vermont Route 155 was brought into the state system in 1959 and a short section north of Tarbellville Road was rebuilt ten years later.
+Between 1954 and 1966, Route103 was relocated and rebuilt in sections.
+Vermont Route 155 was brought into the state system in 1959, and a short section north of Tarbellville Road was rebuilt ten years later.
 Sections of Vermont Route 140 were paved as local roadway between 1948 and 1953, and were brought into the state system in 1967.

 Railroads came to Vermont and Mount Holly in the late 1840s and early 1850s.
 The Rutland and Burlington Railroad was originally built through Mount Holly to Bellows Falls.
 The Mount Holly section was completed in 1849 and is currently operated by Green Mountain Railway.
+Except for occasional excursion trains, passenger service was ended by the Rutland Railroad in the early 1950s.